 To offset any data communications failure, the site controller is capable of triggering an analogue alarm that can be observed by passing maintenance or field personnel.

 It is as close to a failsafe early warning system as is possible.

 How rugged is EarthSub?

 The hardware is designed to provide extreme rugged performance in remote deployments.
 The sensors are IP68 rated and can be fully submerged for aquatic monitoring of dam walls, harbour foreshore structures and oil drilling platforms etc. The sensor housing has been tested to over 1,000 tonnes of pressure and will operate in temperatures between -20C and 80C.

 The site controller is IP65 and has similar temperature ratings and is of the same material strength.
 Cables where used, are industrial grade and can be fire resistant if required.

 There are many communication options within the EarthSub solution.
-Individual sensors can direct connect to a site controller via a fireproof coaxial cable.
-One or more sensors can connect to a hub via cable and the hub connects to the site controller via fibre optic cable or uhf radio..
-For truly remote installations; for example the middle of a desert, a hub can connect via satellite to a site controller.
+Individual sensors direct connect to their Node via a fireproof coaxial cable.
+The Node can direct connect to up to 4 sensors.
+The Node communicates with the Site Gateway Controller via LoraWAN.
+For truly remote installations; for example, the middle of a desert, the Site Gateway Controller can connect via satellite to the Dashboard software.

-The site controller then passes data to the relevant software via direct ethernet connectivity, 3G/4G device, SMS interface or any IP protocol technology.
+The Site Gateway Controller then passes data to the relevant dashboard software via direct ethernet connectivity, 3G/4G device, SMS interface or any IP protocol technology.